 “Creative writing is considered to be any writing, fiction, poetry, or non-fiction, that goes outside the bounds of normal professional, journalistic, academic, and technical forms of literature.
 Works which fall into this category include novels, epics, short stories, and poems.
 Writing for the screen and stage, screenwriting and playwriting respectively, typically have their own programs of study, but fit under the creative writing category as well.

-Yeah well… take that for creative writing… But it’s clear that even Wikipedia does not give a clear definition but only says that it is considered any writing which is outside the bounds.
+It’s clear that Wikipedia does not give a clear definition but only says that it is considered any writing which is outside the bounds.
 To rephrase that:

 In any subject, concepts can only be understood by examples.
 Fiction, poetry and non-fiction are all examples of creative writing.
 We’ll look at them in detail in future instalments of this series.
 For now, let’s see what constitutes creative writing.